RNCryptor/RNCryptor/README.md

 ## Asynchronous use

-`RNCryptor suports asynchronous use, specifically designed to work with `NSURLConnection.
-This is also useful for cases where the encrypted or decrypted `data will not comfortably fit in memory.
-If the data will comfortably fit in `memory, asynchronous operation is best acheived using dispatch_async().
+RNCryptor supports asynchronous use, specifically designed to work with NSURLConnection.
+This is also useful for cases where the encrypted or decrypted data will not comfortably fit in memory.
+If the data will comfortably fit in memory, asynchronous operation is best acheived using dispatch_async().

 To operate in asynchronous mode, you create an `RNEncryptor` or `RNDecryptor`, providing it a handler.
 This handler will be called as data is encrypted or